liferay-labs/pulpo-docs/src/pages/docs/individual_segments/index.md

 an existing Individual Segment Membership.

 ### Filtering the Individual Segment Membership Collection

-Individual Segment Membership collection can be filtered as explained in [filtering](/docs/general#filtering).

 These are some examples of filtering:
 * Individual Segment Memberships with active status created before a given date: `?filter=(status eq 'ACTIVE') and (dateCreated lt 2013-05-29T09:13:28Z)`